 My painted neighborhood maps–showing the footprints of buildings, alleys and streets–are based mostly on historic plat maps at the Martin Luther King Library’s Washingtoniana Room.
-I’ve completed maps of Adams Morgan, Dupont Circle, the U Street neighborhood, Cleveland Park, Glover Park & Woodley Park, Capitol Hill, Old Town-Alexandria, Mt.
-Pleasant, Georgetown, Southwest and the National Mall.
-My newest map–finished in November 2016–shows the abutting neighborhoods of Columbia Heights, Bloomingdale, LeDroit Park and Park View.
-Others include: a “Think Local” business map of Adams Morgan/U Street/Mt.
+I’ve completed maps of Adams Morgan; Dupont Circle; the U Street neighborhood; Cleveland Park; Glover Park & Woodley Park; Capitol Hill, Old Town-Alexandria; Mt.
+Pleasant; Georgetown; Southwest and the National Mall; and the abutting neighborhoods of Columbia Heights, Bloomingdale, LeDroit Park and Park View.
+Others include: a map of Rock Creek Park, which appeared in The Washington Post Magazine in 2014; a “Think Local” business map of Adams Morgan/U Street/Mt.
 Pleasant/Columbia Heights for the Latino Economic Development Corporation; a Congressional Cemetery map, marking its 200th anniversary; a Potomac River Gorge map for The Nature Conservancy; and a Marvin Gaye Park map in Southeast Washington.

 Four of my maps are available as limited-edition prints, produced for me by Old Town Editions of Alexandria.
-Old Town Edition prints use state-of-the-art inks and papers that result in long-lasting pieces that nearly duplicate the original watercolors in subtlety and tone.
-The limited-edition maps are Rock Creek Park; the Neighborhoods of Washington, D.C.; the Potomac River Gorge map; and the new map of the National Mall, Hains Point and Southwest.
+Using state-of-the-art printing processes, Old Town creates long-lasting prints that nearly replicate the original watercolors in subtlety and tone.
+The limited-edition maps are Rock Creek Park; the Neighborhoods of Washington, D.C.; the Potomac River Gorge; and the National Mall, Hains Point and Southwest.

-A WATERCOLOR MAP OF THE NATIONAL MALL, HAINS POINT AND SOUTHWEST
+A WATERCOLOR MAP OF THE NATIONAL MALL, HAINS POINT AND SOUTHWEST, COMPLETED 2014:

 THE WORK IN PROGRESS: